sdcampbell/xsshunter-express/README.md

 The fastest way to set up XSS Hunter to test and find blind cross-site scripting vulnerabilities.

+This fork includes changes which allow it to work correctly when accessed via a Cloudflare tunnel.

 ## Setup (Five minutes, try not to skim too much)

 ### Requirements